 Minerva Submission Details

-Call for Submissions: Deadline, June 1, 2013
+Call for Submissions: Deadline, July 1, 2014

 The title was determined through a contest in February 2012.
-Sophomore History major Alana Coulum submitted the winning entry determined by The Center for Undergraduate Research staff.
+Sophomore History major Alana Coulum submitted the winning entry determined by The Center for Student Research staff.
 Alana received a $25 gift certificate to The College Store for submitting the winning entry.
 Minerva is the Roman goddess of wisdom, the arts, medicine, industry, and trade among many others.
 Many of the early teacher training colleges in New York used the goddess of wisdom and protection as a symbol on their campuses.
 Her image is well represented here at SUNY Potsdam.

 - Education & Professional Studies (athletics, business administration, community health, curriculum & instruction, literacy, secondary education, special education)

 - Fine & Performing Arts (art history, studio art, creative writing, dance, music, theater)